Prerequisites 📋

 • Open the .env file and fill in the following:

-• OPENAI_API_KEY: Obtained from your OpenAI account
+• OPENAI_API_KEY: Obtained from your OpenAI API Settings

-• DEEPGRAM_API_KEY: Obtained from your Deepgram account
+• DEEPGRAM_API_KEY: Obtained from your Deepgram Console

 • ADMIN_KEY: Set to a temporary value (e.g., 123) for local development